 There are several ways to bind a hardback book.
 In the trade, we call it ‘case binding’, because the book block is bound first before being attached to the hard outer case with glued endpapers.
 The case is usually about 3mm thick, extending 3mm beyond the text block.
 It can be lined with printed paper, or with foil blocked, textured material.
 We can add bookmark ribbons or decorative head and tail bands.
 Ask to see examples, and get us to explain the options!

 The technique for making casebound books – an inner and outer liner of cloth or paper, pasted over heavy board – is also used for making slipcases, tray-and-lid or hinged boxes, which protect and enhance printed books and other desirable objects.

 For luxury effect, instead of wire stitches, slimmer booklets can be spine sewn with strong thread in a variety of colours, using an industrial strength version of the domestic Singer sewing machine.
 Or the pages can be pierced with a strong needle in three or more places and ‘loop sewn’.
 Japanese-style thread sewing offers even more artisanal effects.

 A leporello is a long concertina or accordion pleated fold, either done as one piece or several pieces tipped on to each other, for extra length.
 It’s a Calverts speciality.

-The name comes from manservant Leporello in Mozart’s opera Don Giovanni when he unfolds a shockingly long list of his master’s conquests.
+The name comes from manservant Leporello in Mozart’s opera Don Giovanni, when he unfolds a shockingly long list of his master’s conquests.

 Our postcard books can be any size, although they’re usually produced at A6 size (105 x 148mm).
-Minimum number of cards is 16 and maximum 60 (including front and back cover cards).
+The minimum number of cards is 16 and maximum 60, including front and back cover cards.